NVIDIA-AI-IOT/jetson-intro-to-distillation/README.md

 # Jetson Introduction to Knowledge Distillation

+> Check out our other project [clip-distillation](https://github.com/NVIDIA-AI-IOT/clip-distillation) to see how you can use knoweldge distillation to create your own custom image classifier without any labeled data!

 <img src="assets/landing_graphic.jpg" height="320"/>

 This tutorial is an introduction to the subject of knowledge distillation, which can be a helpful tool to use when deploying large models to the edge.